 You must have a Cloudinary account.
 If you don't already have one, you can sign up for a free account.

 Keep in mind that many of the examples on this page use our SDKs.
 For SDK installation and configuration details, see the relevant SDK guide.

 If you are new to Cloudinary, you may want to take a look at How to integrate Cloudinary in your app for a walk through on the basics of creating and setting up your account, working with SDKs, and then uploading, transforming and delivering assets.

-Before you start, if you haven't done so already, please sign-up for a free Cloudinary account.
+Before you start, if you haven't done so already, please sign-up for a Free account.
 After signing up, you can try the JPEGmini image optimization add-on for free and later on subscribe to an add-on plan that best matches your usage requirements.

 Take a look at the following 'brown_sheep' photo that was uploaded to Cloudinary.
 This image file weighs 207KB.

 JPEG images can be created with different quality levels.
 There's a trade-off between the desired reduction in file size and the deterioration in photo quality.
 Most websites prefer to aim at high quality of all displayed images, therefore they usually embed JPG images of about 90% quality.
 However, lower quality may still be adequate for different images.

 The Cloudinary URL below dynamically converts the image to the best matching JPG quality using the JPEGmini add-on.
 While the original and smartly converted images look the same, the JPEGmini optimized one weighs just 115KB.
 This means that we saved 44% of the original image size.
 Less bytes mean faster loading time, better user experience and reduced bandwidth costs.